 U.S. Passport Considerations

-- Passport agencies across the U.S. closed in mid-March due to the coronavirus pandemic creating a significant backlog of applications.
+- Passport agencies across the U.S. closed in mid-March 2020 due to the coronavirus pandemic, creating a significant backlog of applications.

 Visa Considerations for Foreign Travel

-- Foreign consulates operating in the United States set their own re-opening schedules and may or may not be following the phased guidance of local authorities.
+- Foreign consulates operating in the United States set their own operating schedules and may or may not be following the phased guidance of local authorities.
 Check your specific consulate’s webpage for updates.

-- Once consulates re-open, there will likely be procedural changes to in-person appearances or application procedures—education abroad advisers and students should thoroughly check consulate websites before proceeding with a visa application.
+- As consulates re-open, there will likely be procedural changes to in-person appearances or application procedures—education abroad advisers and students should thoroughly check consulate websites before proceeding with a visa application.

-- The timeline for obtaining a passport and visa should be elongated based on the information above.
+- The timeline for obtaining a passport and visa should be elongated as long as COVID-19 is prevalent.

 - A host country may or may not require quarantine upon arrival.
 This would impact the study abroad program schedule.